MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-overview.md

 # Debug your Microsoft Teams app

 Microsoft Teams Toolkit helps you to debug and preview your Teams app.
-Debug is the process of checking, detecting, and correcting issues or bugs to ensure the program runs successfully.
+Debug is the process of checking, detecting, and correcting issues or bugs to ensure the program runs successfully in Teams.
-Teams.

 During the debug process: